hangorazvan/MMM-hourlyforecast/README.md

 		position: "top_right",
 		config: {
 			forecastEndpoint: "forecast",
-			fullday: "ddd", // in case of falls back of using free API or "HH [h]" for hourly forecast
+			fullday: "HH [h]", // "ddd" in case of daily forecast falls back of using free API or "HH [h]" for hourly forecast
 			showSnowAmount: true, // only for winter months
 			// See weatherforeast default module 'Configuration options' for more information.
 		}